cotarr/collab-auth/debug/README.md

 debug and test the collab-auth web server application.
 This debug/README.md file includes instructions for running these tests.

+Note: OAuth 2 grant types Implicit Grant and Password Grant are excluded from these tests because these are generally considered deprecated.

 ## List of scripts

 ### debug/clear-database.js